justy989/ce/README.md

-replace_all|replace all occurances below cursor (or within a visual range) with the previous search reload_file|reload the file in the current view, overwriting any changes outstanding reload_config|reload the config shared object buffer_type|set the current buffer's type: c, cpp, python, java, bash, config, diff, plain new_buffer|create a new buffer rename_buffer|rename the current buffer jump_list|jump to 'next' or 'previous' jump location based on argument passed in
+replace_all|replace all occurances below cursor (or within a visual range) with the previous search reload_file|reload the file in the current view, overwriting any changes outstanding reload_config|reload the config shared object buffer_type|set the current buffer's type: 'c', 'cpp', 'python', 'java', 'bash', 'config', 'diff', 'plain' new_buffer|create a new buffer rename_buffer|rename the current buffer jump_list|jump to 'next' or 'previous' jump location based on argument passed in